openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Optional *(float)*
   - Description: Offset for the total momentum.

+- `particleCoordinatesToGlobalTransformation/`
+  - Type: Optional group.
+  - Description: Defines the transformation from the coordinates used to describe a particle to the **global** coordinate system.
+  - `R_frame`:
+    - Required 3-vector *(float)* Attribute
+    - Description: specifying the (x, y, z) position of the coordinate origin that the particles are measured with respect to in the **global** coordinate frame.
+  - `W_matrix`:
+    - Required 3 x 3 matrix *(float)*
+    - Description: Dataset holding the 3x3 transformation matrix from  coordinates to **global** coordinates.
+  - Position Transformation: Position_global = W_matrix * (position + positionOffset) + R_frame
+  - Momentum transformation: Momentum_global = W_matrix * (momentum + momentumOffset)

 - `particleStatus/`
     - Type: Optional *(int)*
     - Description: Integer indicating whether a particle is "alive" or "dead" (for example, has hit the vacuum chamber wall).
 A zero value indicates the particle is alive and any other value indicates that the particle is dead.
 Programs are free to distinguish how a particle died by assigning different non-zero values to "modes of death".
-For example, a program might want to differentiate between particles that are dead due to hitting one surface verses hitting a different surface.
+For example, a program might want to differentiate between particles that are dead due to hitting the side walls versus reversing the direction longitudinally in an RF cavity.

 - `pathLength/`
     - Type: Optional *(float)*